stroke-input/stroke-input-data/yawnoc/README.md

 # stroke-input-data/yawnoc

 A stroke data set that I am compiling manually (work in progress).
-Will probably take 6 months to complete.
+Will probably take until end of 2021 to complete.

 ## Contents